allegro/allegro.tech/_posts/2015-05-06-automated-tests-with-geb-spock-and-groovy.md

 Now we’d like to run the test.
 The basic setting provided in Geb gradle example allows us to run Firefox, Chrome and PhantomJs tasks.

-To run a Firefox task we run :
+To run a Firefox task we run:

 ```
 ./gradlew firefoxTest
 ```